 La Féline is a progressive (French) pop act (named after Jacques Tourneur’s 1942 movie) led by Paris based singer and guitarist Agnès Gayraud.
 She is also one of the figurehead of french pop activists’ movement La Souterraine.
 A tall brunette with brilliant personality.
 She sings in French — byzantine lyrics that ring in your head long after hearing them —, brings together her singular pop songwriting and Baudelaire, church singing and 808s, pop and deep thoughts.
 Think “La Question” by Françoise Hardy, or “Desertshore” by Nico, the bizarre pop elegance of Stereolab or the choirs textures of Elisabeth Fraser.
 You can feel the profound musical personality in the vocals and the lyrics.
 Jarvis Cocker championed some of her songs on his Radio 6 Sunday Service show.
 Her last critically acclaimed LP Adieu l’enfance was released on November 2014.
 She now prepares to release the next, Triomphe, the 27th January 2017 (click here to pre-order the LP/CD) : she’s gone wilder and groovier, making her music even more magnetic and ambitious.
-She will present her new full band’s live during the MAMA, in Paris, the 14th of October.
+She will present her new full band’s live during the BARS EN TRANS, in RENNES, the 1st of December.

 WATCH SENGA, As Human Pattern‘s vidéo for LA FÉLINE’S NEW SINGLE